ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 clickhouse-client --query "INSERT INTO cell_towers FORMAT CSVWithNames" < cell_towers.csv
 ```

 ## Run some queries {#run-some-queries}

-Number of cell towers by type:
+A number of cell towers by type:
 ```
 SELECT radio, count() AS c FROM cell_towers GROUP BY radio ORDER BY c DESC